 - Preheat oven to 350ºF.
 Whisk together eggs, milk, salt, and pepper.
 Set aside.

-Swirl the olive oil around the bottom and sides of a medium oven-proof skillet.
+- Swirl the olive oil around the bottom and sides of a medium oven-proof skillet.
 Heat over medium heat.

-Meanwhile briefly heat refried beans in microwave-safe bowl for about 30 seconds, stirring halfway through.
+- Meanwhile briefly heat refried beans in microwave-safe bowl for about 1 minute, stirring halfway through.

-Spread the beans over the cooked frittata and then sprinkle with crushed tortilla chips.
+- Spread the beans over the cooked frittata and then sprinkle with remaining crushed tortilla chips.
 Spoon salsa on top of the chips and layer with any additional desired toppings.
 Slice into wedges and serve warm or at room temperature.

 - DID YOU MAKE THIS RECIPE??
 DON'T FORGET TO LEAVE FEEDBACK AND/OR CLICK A STAR RATING ON THE RECIPE CARD!